Can You Install an Awning on My House? A Guide to Mounting on Brick, Siding, and Stucco

 …we might use alternate methods like:

-- Soffit Mount – Ideal when the soffit is directly below a structural overhang.
-Mounting brackets are attached to the house’s fascia board or rafter tails—an extremely stable option.
+2. Soffit Mount – Ideal when the soffit is directly below a structural overhang.
+Mounting brackets are attached to the house’s trusses, blocking we add, or rafter tails—an extremely stable option.

 These alternatives are common in Ottawa’s mix of older heritage homes and newer suburban models.